 Transformation to Women's College

-June 5, 1905The Buckman Act transforms Florida State College into Florida Female College, later renamed to Florida State College for Women in 1909.
-This shift establishes the institution as a leading center for women’s higher education in the South.
+June 5, 1905The Buckman Act transforms Florida State College into Florida Female College, later renamed to Florida State College for Women (FSCW) in 1909.
+Starting with a student body of 204, the institution emerges as a leading center for women’s higher education in the South.

 -